tamarara02/Tool-Window-Usage-Analysis/README.md

 - The CSV file must be in the same folder as the notebook.
 - Ensure all cells are run for complete results and graphs.
 - Log transformation is used only for Welch's t-test to reduce the influence of extreme outliers.
-- Bootstrap confidence intervals provide robust estimates even with skewed data.
+- Bootstrap confidence intervals (Hodges–Lehmann estimator) may take around a minute to compute — please wait until it finishes.
 - Results are reproducible if the notebook is run in order.

 ---